-Ted Allen & the Food Techs set out to make your next party a much more sanitary affair when they discover the truth about "double dipping".
-Then they take a dizzying joyride to find out if an old wives tale has any truth - can ginger really can help with motion sickness?
-Back at the lab, Ted has the Food Techs ready their knives to find the most effective technique to quell the tears while chopping onions
+Ted Allen and the Food Techs set out to make your next party a much more sanitary affair when they discover the truth about "double dipping."
+Then they take a dizzying joyride to find out if an old wives' tale has any truth -- can ginger really help with motion sickness?
+Back at the lab, Ted has the Food Techs ready their knives to find the most effective technique to quell the tears while chopping onions.

-Ted Allen and the Food Techs set out to tackle one of those questions that has haunted you from childhood - will that piece of gum you swallowed stay in your stomach for 7 years?
+Ted Allen and the Food Techs set out to tackle one of those questions that has haunted you from childhood: Will that piece of gum you swallowed stay in your stomach for seven years?
 Things will also get a little hot under the collar when they discover which items and foods should never be put into your microwave.

 Ted Allen and the Food Techs investigate whether it's turkey from your Thanksgiving feast that actually makes you sleepy ... or just your uncle's boring stories.
-Also on the agenda - what is the best way to get gum out of your hair?
-Lastly - just how unsanitary are public water fountains?
+Also on the agenda is the best way to get gum out of your hair.
+Lastly, just how unsanitary are public water fountains?
 The team will not rest until they find the dirty truth.

 Ted Allen and the Food Techs expose the truth behind whether or not eating a poppy seed bagel will actually cause someone to test positive for opiates.
 The fun continues as the Food Techs also sacrifice themselves to see if they really need to wait an hour after eating to get in the pool.
 Finally ... is it possible to eat six Saltine crackers in one minute?
 We put this classic classroom challenge to the test.